Refugee Water Crisis

 Water in Refugee Camps

 A “crisis inside a crisis” has resulted from the poor water quality in refugee camps, leading to Cholera, Typhoid, and Hepatitis outbreaks.
-This is because the existing water quality laws are being violated, and there isn’t enough time to put them into effect in the refugee camps.
+This is because the existing water quality laws are being violated, requiring more time and a keen plan to put them into effect in the refugee camps.

 Efforts to improve WASH at hospitals, health and nutrition centers, schools, and other institutions in refugee camps aim to meet basic needs and increase access to clean, sufficient water that is both sufficient in quality and quantity.